by Susan Flantzer

 When Sweyn Forkbeard, King of Denmark seized the English throne in 1013, Æthelred fled to Normandy but his two eldest surviving sons Æthelstan and Edmund remained in England.
 The two brothers had a close relationship and when Æthelstan died in 1014, he left Edmund his most prized possession, a sword that had once belonged to King Offa of Mercia.

 The reign of Sweyn Forkbeard was short-lived as he suddenly died on February 3, 1014.
-Sweyn’s elder son succeeded him as Harald II, King of Denmark, and his younger son Cnut (the Great), was proclaimed King of England by the Danes in England.
+Sweyn’s elder son succeeded him in Denmark as Harald II, King of Denmark, and his younger son Cnut (the Great), was proclaimed King of England by the Danes in England.
 However, leading English noblemen sent a deputation to Æthelred II to negotiate his restoration to the throne. Æthelred returned from exile in Normandy in the spring of 1014, managed to drive Cnut out of England, and then reigned until his death on April 23, 1016.

 Edmund was now King of the English but had to fight Cnut to keep the Kingdom of England.
 He earned the added name “Ironside” because of his bravery in resisting the Danish invasion led by Cnut the Great.
 The war between Edmund and Cnut ended in a decisive victory for Cnut at the Battle of Assandun on October 18, 1016.
 Because Edmund’s reputation as a warrior was great, Cnut agreed to divide England, with Edmund taking Wessex and Cnut the rest of the country beyond the River Thames.
 However, Edmund died on November 30, 1016, and Cnut the Great became King of England.
 Edmund was buried near his grandfather Edgar the Peaceful, King of the English at Glastonbury Abbey in Somerset which was destroyed during the Dissolution of the Monasteries during the reign of King Henry VIII.